oldfrenchtexts/L-aiguillon-d-amour-divine/_texts/017 Folio 9R.md

 # Footnotes

-[^1]: This is obviously a reference to the tree in the Garden of Eden named in *Genesis* 2:3.
+[^1]: This is a reference to the tree in the Garden of Eden named in *Genesis* 2:3.
 The full name "of knowledge of good and evil" does not occur in the original Old French.
 I have expanded it in my translation for clarity.